 When looking at only his skill set, Kadarius Toney is a first-round prospect.
 He’s a dynamic receiver who can create big plays from behind the line of scrimmage to 50 yards down the field.
 There’s a great amount of versatility that comes with a player like Toney, NFL teams like prospects who can do more, and with his athletic traits, Toney can do more than most.

 Now that he’s passed the test on the field, however, Toney has to pass the offseason next.
-Character evaluations will be big for the Florida wide receiver.
+Character evaluations are big for the Florida wide receiver.
 Outside of that, he should be able to maintain his draft stock.
-The NFL Combine allows Toney to confirm his elite athleticism.
-The Senior Bowl will also let Toney show off his skills against comparable competition.
+His pro day reaffirmed his talent.
+There, he logged a Relative Athletic Score of 9.00.
+That score was bolstered by a 4.38 40-yard dash, a 39.5-inch vertical, and a 136-inch broad jump.

 Because of this, Toney’s range is fairly wide at the moment.
-A.J.
-Schulte mocked Toney to the Patriots in Round 2 in his recent mock draft.
 Additionally, teams like the Chiefs, 49ers, and Ravens could be good schematic fits for him.
 Teams must use Toney the right way.
 But his 2020 season provides a blueprint for success on that front, and Toney himself provides the firepower.